Ceiridge/Chromium-Policy-Ignorer/README.md

 # Chromium Policy Ignorer
 Sometimes, your boss wants to block you from opening dev tools.
 What a jerk!
 Using this tool to *jailbreak* your Chromium browser (Chrome, Edge, Brave, etc.) is possible, but should only be done with allowance by your organisation.

-Ignore Chromium's policy registry keys by hooking into Windows' registry functions.
+Ignore Chromium's policy registry keys by hooking into `RegQueryInfoKeyW` (WINAPI function), so that it returns zero results when querying the policy keys.

 ## Copyright
 Chromium-Policy-Ignorer is released into the public domain according to the GPL 3.0 license by the copyright holders.